xvmdvx/FENNECv1/FENNEC/README.md

   found.
 - Fixed a field lookup bug that caused an endless loop, allowing the login and payment steps to complete successfully.
 - Timeouts waiting for form fields now log a warning so you can see exactly where File Along stops.
+- If the login submit button can't be located, File Along now submits the form directly.
 - File Along no longer prompts for permission to access `direct.sos.state.tx.us`.
 - `tx_sos_launcher.js` now uses Puppeteer to test Client Account selection with the sample page `TX_BF_LLC_1.html`.
 - `tx_sos_puppeteer.js` automates the full Texas SOS filing process with Puppeteer.